bendechrai/package-product-manager/README.md

-## Package Product Manager extension for Magento
+# Package Product Manager

+MageRevolution's [Package Product Type](http://www.magerevolution.com/mr/magento-product-management-extensions/package-product-type), allows you to create package or kit products, comprised of multiple other products.

-This extension allows for advanced management of products using the [packageproducttype extention from MageRevolution](http://www.magerevolution.com/mr/magento-product-management-extensions/package-product-type).
+This extension provides advanced management and creation of Package Products, currently by way of CSV import.

+## Road Map

+Future plans include being able to create new package products from a filtered selection of existing simple products.

-### Installation
+## Installation

+This module is installable using [modman](https://github.com/colinmollenhour/modman).

 1. https://github.com/colinmollenhour/modman#installation
 2. Go to the base Magento directory